johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 ### Background: Calculating return intervals

 Our team hydrologist suggested that one method for evaluating the impacts of dam construction is to monitor changes in flood return intervals.
+Falls Lake is a flood control reservoir, so it should decrease the amount of downstream flooding.

  ![image3](media/image3.png)